 To apply, you must be a female former graduate of any high school in the United States or have attained a high school equivalency diploma (GED).
 Preference will be given to current residents of Lancaster County, Nebraska, although women in broader Nebraska may apply.
 The applicant must be a woman over the age of 25, planning to attend a qualified, accredited 2-year community college or trade school or 4-year college or university.
 Applicant must show an interest in becoming self-supporting and independent.
 Applicant must demonstrate financial need.

-REQUIRED WITH APPLICATION: 1) High school or college transcript(s) (copies of transcripts are acceptable).
+1. High school or college transcript(s) (copies of transcripts are acceptable).
 High school graduates who have not attended a post-secondary institution must submit their high school transcript; applicants who have attended a post-secondary institution need only submit their college transcripts.

 2. Two (2) references’ e-mail addresses.
 References will be notified to fill out an online form.
 References must be teachers, counselors, case workers, clergy, employers, neighbors, etc. (references from family members are not acceptable).